Resident certificate: Alien Resident Certificate

 If the holder became eligible for an APRC through marriage to a Taiwanese national, the holder must either remain in the country for 183 days per year or else arrange an exemption with the National Immigration Agency in order to maintain permanent residency.

 If the holder became eligible for an APRC through work, the holder must return to Taiwan at least once in a five-year period.

 The APRC card itself does not carry an expiration date and thus renewals are not required.
+However, APRC holders are required to get the card updated whenever they change their residential address or are issued a new passport.
+Relevant documentation is required (e.g., a lease agreement for a change of residential address).
 The law permitting permanent residency was established in 1999, and the first APRCs were issued in 2000.

 Taiwan Area Resident Certificate

 The TARC is issued to national without household registration who reside in Taiwan.
 These people are qualified as nationals (國民) under Taiwanese nationality law, but do not have valid household registration in Taiwan.
 Establishing household registration in Taiwan is required for a national over 14 years of age to possess a National Identification Card.
 In Taiwanese laws, household registration has close ties to exercise civil and political rights like a citizen (公民).
 The Taiwanese laws makes a distinction between "registered nationals" (有戶籍國民) and "unregistered nationals" (無戶籍國民), with the former having the right of abode, right to vote, and other benefits of citizenship, while the latter are subject to deportation from Taiwan and need an entry permit to visit Taiwan.
 While "registered nationals" are entitled to hold the National Identification Card, "unregistered nationals" may only hold the TARC.
 Both groups are eligible to hold the Taiwan passport.

 For adult "unregistered nationals" to become "registered nationals", and thus eligible for an ID Card, they must reside in Taiwan for a certain period of time, during which they will hold a TARC instead of an ID Card.
 Currently, for "unregistered nationals" who have direct lineal relatives who are "registered nationals" (e.g. overseas-born Taiwanese) and foreigners who have naturalized as ROC nationals, this period is (1) continuously for one year, (2) 270 days per year for two years, or (3) 183 days per year for five years.